HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 ### Non-virtual functions

 These functions can’t be overridden and they can be used only inside the inherited script.
 If it’s needed to use some of these functions in the Unity scene, for example with buttons, it is needed to create a public function that connects the button with the API.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

 ---